gnethravathi07/Consumer-Patterns-in-Grocery-Retail-A-Data-Driven-Approach/README.md

-#  Consumer Patterns in Grocery Retail: A Data-Driven Approach

 # 🛒 Consumer Patterns in Grocery Retail: A Data-Driven Approach

 This project provides a deep dive into grocery retail data to uncover sales trends, consumer preferences, and operational opportunities using **MySQL**, **Excel**, **Python**, and **Power BI**.
 The analysis is based on a **sample of BlinkIT grocery data**, containing over **8,500 transaction records** across various outlet types and product categories.

----

 ## 🎯 Project Objective